bao-project/bao-demos/demos/baremetal/README.md

 one or multiple cores, depending on the capabilities of the platform's interrupt controller.
 Each time it receives a character, it will print a message.

-If you are targetting an MPU platform (i.e. fvp-r), set:
+If you are targeting an MPU platform (i.e. fvp-r), set:

 ```
 export FVPR_VM_IMAGES="$BAO_DEMOS_WRKDIR_IMGS/baremetal.bin@0x10000000"